Barrett epithelium, syndrome (esophagus), ulcer

 Ginger nutrients are Amino acids, calcium, essential fatty acids, iron, magnesium, manganese, phosphorus, potassium, selenium, zinc, and vitamins B1, B2, B3, B6 and C. Ground ginger also contains vitamin A.

 Ginger fights inflammation, cleanses the colon, reduces spasms and cramps, and stimulates circulation.
-It is a strong antioxidant and effective agent for sore and wounds such as chronic ulceration.
+It is a strong antioxidant and effective antimicrobial agent for sore and wounds such as chronic ulceration.

 Ginger tea aids in proper digestion and acts as a buffer to stop heartburn.